kanidm/kanidm/book/src/developers/designs/cryptography-key-domains.md

 ```

 This allows access to the keyObject from the primary store.
 Due to kanidm's transactions, it's
 guaranteed that any reference to a keyObject must be valid with a key in the keyObject store.
+Care
+must still be taken at run time in the extremely unlikely case this no longer holds true.

+Key Objects likely will be referenced from other cached items like the domain, idmserver and oauth2
+so Key Object changes will trigger reloads of these other services.

+Calls to Key Objects must be async to allow for future cases with single threaded providers.

 ## Future Considerations